Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Results

 The hippocampal map on the lowest level organizes the 20 observations that the agent encounters during navigation (illustrated in Figure~\ref{fig:observations}) into a coherent graph, which nicely reflects the 3 corridors of the W-maze.
 In this map, the circles reflect the states learned by the CSCG, while the transitions reflect the agent's spatial actions (e.g., ``turn left'', ``turn right'', or ``move forward'').
 The nodes are color-coded (and numbered) according to the observations that they encode.
 Note that while the agent encounters the same observations multiple times during navigation (i.e., the observations are aliased), the CSCG correctly reflects the fact that they are part of different behavioral sequences.
 For example, observation 1 (that corresponds to the location in which a reward can be collected) appears three times, at the apex of each of the latent sequences that represent each of the three corridors.

 The prefrontal map on the highest level corresponds to a much smaller graph that encodes the task-specific sequence of corridors that the agent has to visit to secure rewards.
 In this graph, the nodes correspond to (color-coded) corridors in which rewards have been collected and the edges correspond to higher-order actions (``go to corridor'').
-Note that there are nodes of the same color: both correspond to the central corridor but in different phases in task space (i.e., after the left and the right corridors, respectively).
+Note that there are two nodes of the same color: both correspond to the central corridor but in different phases in task space (i.e., after the left and the right corridors, respectively).
 This indicates that the agent has successfully learned a low-dimensional representation of (or a finite state machine for) the task rule LCRC.

 We then investigate whether the HAI agent equipped with the learned cognitive maps for physical and task space is able to solve spatial alternation tasks.
 For this, we endow the HAI agent with a prior preference for maximizing the reward and place it in a random pose in the W-maze.
 We then let the agent run for 300 steps, and record whether it selected the correct or the incorrect corridor to find the reward.
-We repeat this experiment for 100 trials, to collect statistics.
-Figure~\ref{fig:boxplots} shows that the HAI agent has near-perfect performance during both inbound and outbound decisions; furthermore, as expected, it significantly outperforms a Random agent that selects the next corridor randomly (t-test p=0).
+We repeat this experiment for 20 trials, to collect statistics.
+Figure~\ref{fig:boxplots} shows that the HAI agent has near-perfect performance during the easiest, inbound decisions and very high (above 80\%) performance during the harder, outbound decisions, closely approximating the empirical results reported in \cite{jadhav_awake_2012}.
+Furthermore, as expected, it significantly outperforms a Random agent that selects the next corridor randomly (t-test p=0).
 Figure~\ref{fig:performance_exp1} shows that after a few time steps, once the HAI agent has inferred where it is (in both physical and task space), it consistently follows the rule and is able to collect rewards at every step.